-The leaves just starting to bud (just like the Summit this year).
+The leaves just starting to bud.

 By participant feedback, this was the best Summit so far.
 Each year people say it can’t get any better.
 But each year we build upon the successes of the past while adding new ideas to improve the best practice sharing and networking.

 Look at the networking and best practice sharing …

 And this was the first Summit Golf Tournament won by someone besides a Canadian team.
 Ken Turnbull’s team was victorious.
 (And 10 minutes after the photo below was taken … it started pouring down rain.)